seL4/docs/Rust.md

 Note: the last rust nightly version this was specifically tested on is: nightly-2016-06-01.
-Since then, the build-system and structure of the upstream Rust compiler has changed, and '''is no longer compatible with our Rust infrastructure'''.
+Since then, the build-system and structure of the upstream Rust compiler has changed, and **is no longer compatible with our Rust infrastructure**.
 Please continue to use this older nightly version until the project has been updated on our end, in the near future.
 ||\# This just gets all of the sources<<BR>>repo init -u https://github.com/SEL4PROJ/rust-camkes-samples.git <<BR>>repo sync  <<BR>>\# Configuration for arm kzm (so we can use qemu)<<BR>>\# helloworld app: make rust-helloworld-kzm_defconfig<<BR>>\# keyvalue app: make rust-keyvalue-kzm_defconfig<<BR>>make rust-helloworld-kzm_defconfig<<BR>>\# Build and run on qemu<<BR>>make qemu-arm||